sketchplugins/plugin-directory/README.md

 - [Sketch Data Studio](http://thetylerwolf.github.io/sketch-data-studio), by thetylerwolf: Sketch plugin to generate charts and data for data tables.
 - [Sketch Debugger](https://github.com/skpm/sketch-debugger), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, etc.
 - [Sketch Design Doc](https://github.com/mamuso/sketch-designdoc), by Manuel Muñoz: Exports a simple website using a bunch of conventions and a Sketch document as the structure.
+- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
 - [Sketch Divine Proportions](https://github.com/ichord/sketch-divine-proportions), by Harold.Luo: A plugin for Sketch to generate divine proportions automatically.
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes